The Importance of Hybrid IT in a Successful AI Strategy

 First and foremost is colocation and the data center itself.
 Historically, companies have had their enterprise data center in an office park, campus or physical building.
 As the interconnection world has started to evolve, more and more companies are putting their colocation infrastructure inside a highly interconnected third-party data center.
 It’s essential to understand the connectivity models that are associated with those data centers, as well as the geographic distribution.

-The second area of focus is around cloud.
+The second area of focus is around cloud IT solutions.
 Whether people realize it or not, every IT service uses cloud infrastructure, whether it’s a public cloud, like Amazon, Google, Microsoft and Oracle, or a private cloud that’s utilizing compute and storage inside a private infrastructure or by a third party.
 Much of a corporate IT infrastructure resides in a cloud, and you’d be surprised how much of your personal life resides in the cloud as well.
 That gives you context when deciding what an AI and data gravity architecture strategy looks like long-term.